Where are classes and labs held?

 -

-The Quinnipiac University PA Program has received awards from the National Kidney Foundation, the American Lung Association.
+The Quinnipiac University PA Program has received awards from the National Kidney Foundation and the American Lung Association.

 -